 Required-residence is 2 years for full-time students.
+Full-time students are enrolled in at least 12 credits per semester.
 Full tuition is required for each residence year, whether a Heller scholarship or an outside fellowship.

-Part-time students usually take two courses per semester.
+Part-time students must take two courses per semester.
 All courses must be paid for in full.
-A parttime student who wishes to go full-time must receive approval from the Program Director.
+A part-time student who wishes to go full-time must receive approval from the Program Director.
 That student will then be charged the full-time tuition for all remaining semesters.
 Part-time students who change to full-time should not expect financial aid.